mlibrary/about-ebc/src/content/invest.md

 Purchase of the individual frontlist year (minimum of 80 titles, the OA percentage of which is targeted to be 75% in 2025).
 Libraries will own the restricted access titles in perpetuity and have term access to the backlist through the publishing year purchased.
 Term access to backlist is provided on a calendar year annual basis, with a 90-day grace period January - March of the following year to give clients time to renew.

-Access to backlist is provided on a calendar year annual basis, with a 90-day grace period January - March of the following year to give clients time to renew.

 <!--EndFragment-->

 <table class="table table-bordered">